 TAP Portugal Airlines: 21″ x 15″ x 8″ & 17 pounds (55 cm x 40 cm x 20 cm & 8 kg)

-It is essential, as we said before, that you take into account the airline restrictions to avoid having your baggage removed before boarding the plane and having to pay the check-in fee.
+It is essential, as we said before, that you take into account the airline restrictions to avoid having your baggage removed before boarding and paying the check-in fee.

-Baggage is a crucial part of your travel.
+Your baggage is a crucial part of your trip.
 You need something sturdy, reliable, and that will last through many flights, train rides, and transfers through pavement, cobblestone, or dirt.
 Especially if you travel with kids!
 While there have been many innovations when it comes to baggage design and material, a big debate surrounds the wheel: spinner or roller?
-There are many types of bagges out there.
-That’s why it is recommended to do a little research to compare different options and discover what type of suitcase meets your needs.
+There are many types of bags out there.
+That’s why we recommend to do a little research to compare different options and discover what type of suitcase meets your needs.

-Having, or not having, the right baggage on a family trip can make a significant difference, especially if your family travels frequently, or on itineraries that involve multiple transitions.
-While you can just stuff all the kids’ stuff in any old bag, you may regret that choice as you transform into a human pack mule going through the airport, city streets, etc. Family baggage selections are truly right up there in the pre-trip planning priorities along with mapping routes, figuring out the itinerary and researching destinations.
-Choosing the right case for your children will give more packing space, and will entertain your kids.
+Having or not having the right baggage on a family trip can make a significant difference, especially if your family travels frequently, or on itineraries that involve multiple transitions.
+While you can just fit all the kids’ stuff in any old bag, you may regret that choice as you become a human pack mule going through the airport, city streets, etc. Family baggage selections are one of the pre-trip planning priorities along with mapping routes, figuring out the itinerary and researching destinations.
+Choosing the right case for your children will save you more packing space, and will entertain your kids.
 Actually, children enjoy carrying their own bags, since this gives them a sense of rensponsibility.

 How to choose the best travel suitcase for a kid

 If you want to buy a case for your children, there are some factor you should consider first.